Search

 The Active Learning Process

-See how active learning works at the example of the following step-by-step process:
+See how incorporating active learning works in the example of the following step-by-step process:

-• Step #1: Start with a small set of labeled data: The active learning process starts with a small set of labeled data.
+• Step #1: Start with a small set of labeled data: The process starts with a small set of labeled data.
 This labeled data is used to train an initial ML model.

 • Step #2: Train a machine learning model: The labeled data is used to train a machine learning model.
 This model is used to make predictions on new data that is not labeled.